magic-wormhole/magic-wormhole/docs/api.md

 To properly checkpoint the process, you should store the first message (returned by `start()`) next to the serialized wormhole instance, so you can re-send it if necessary.

+## Bytes, Strings, Unicode, and Python 3

+All cryptographically-sensitive parameters are passed as bytes ("str" in python2, "bytes" in python3):

+* application identifier
+* verifier string
+* data in
+* data out
+* derived-key "purpose" string

+Some human-readable parameters are passed as strings: "str" in python2, "str" (i.e. unicode) in python3:

+* wormhole code
+* relay/transit URLs

 ## Detailed Example